Provisional Government of Mexico: Drafting a new constitution

 The new congress elected in late October was mainly federalist in composition.
 It first met on November 7, 1823, and soon divided itself into two main factions: the federalists, whose most prominent voice was Miguel Ramos Arizpe, and the centralists, whose most prominent voice was Servando Teresa de Mier.
 Through the minister of justice, the executive announced to the congress on November 14, that they must now set to work on answering the popular call to establish the government most suited for the nation.
 A constitutional committee headed by Arizpe, was commissioned with writing a constitutional draft, and on November 22, 1823, delivered the Constitutive Act (Acta Constitutativa), with the fifth article declaring that Mexico adopts the republican, federal, popular, representative form of government, and debate on the matter began on December 3.

 Deputy Mier, argued that the act was proposing a constitution copied from the United States and unsuited to the political situation in Mexico.
 He reasoned that the American states were separate sovereign provinces that had federated to become stronger together, while the provinces in Mexico had never been independent political entities, and that federating them would split the nation apart, resulting in the exact opposite outcome that the Americans had sought through federation.
 Notwithstanding the opposition, the Acta Constitutativa was adopted on January 31, 1824, as a provisional constitution.

 Work on a full constitution began on April 1, 1824.
 A significant problem once a federation was agreed upon, was to now divide the nation into provinces that would not leave any province too powerful or too weak, a problem that was made worse by a lack of reliable statistical data.
 The president was to serve for four years, and the candidate who came in second was to assume the office of vice-president, a device that was copied from the United States.

 Congress called for presidential elections in August 1824.
 Each state legislature would appoint two candidates, and the two who received the most votes from state legislatures would be elected as president and vice president.
 The results were announced on October 1, and by majority of 17 states, Guadalupe Victoria was elected president of the Republic.
 Nicolas Bravo and Vicente Guerrero had tied for second place, and Congress chose in favor of Bravo, making him vice-president.

 On October 10, 1824, Guadalupe Victoria took office as the first president of Mexico.

+Presidency of the Supreme Executive Power

+The Congress established that the Supreme Executive Power would be presided over monthly by one of its members, following the order of their respective appointments.